Nonclassical resource for continuous variable telecloning with non-Gaussian advantage: Non-Gaussian advantage in CV telecloning

 \subsection{Non-Gaussian telecloning of input squeezed states}

 Contrary to the telecloning of coherent states, optimal fidelity of squeezed state clones is obtained through asymmetric excess noise in the quadratures of the clone modes~\cite{van-Loock_PRL_2001}.
 This constraint demands that, when preparing the multimode network, we split the receiver modes through squeezed state inputs at the balanced beam splitter.
 With the vacuum state impinged on the beam splitter, the nonclassicality measure is the same as discussed in the previous section (see Figs.~\ref{fig:coh} (a) and (c)).
 To estimate the impact of generating the telecloning network using squeezed states, we study the variation of $\mathcal{F}$ with respect to $\epsilon$, which we define to be the squeezing strength of the input at the beam splitter at the receiver station (see Fig.~\ref{fig:sch} where it is denoted as $\hat{S}(\epsilon)$).
 Note that \(\epsilon =0\) represents the vacuum state.
 Through this analysis, we try to estimate the optimal squeezing amplitude, $\epsilon_{\text{opt}}$, of the states impinged on the beam splitter, for which the fidelity of the clones would be near maximum for squeezed input states.
 To do so, we fix the squeezing parameter, $r$, of the various resource states at the value where they attain maximum $\mathcal{Q}_{h C}$ for coherent state telecloning: $r_{\text{TMSV}} = 0.89, r_{\text{PS}-1,1} = 0.47, r_{\text{PA}-1,1} = 0.73, r_{\text{PS}-1,0} = 0.88, r_{\text{PA}-1,0} = 0.02$ for the irreversible protocol and $r = 1.0$ for the reversible protocol.
 Note that, we consider the input state squeezing amplitude as $s = 0.5$.
 The constructive effect of squeezed input to the beam splitter is tangible from Figs.~\ref{fig:sq} (a) and (d) wherein $\mathcal{F}$ increases with $\epsilon$, becoming maximum at $\epsilon = \epsilon_{\text{opt}}$ for the resource states in both the protocols.
 Therefore, for each Gaussian or non-Gaussian state, the fidelity of the clones will be higher at $\epsilon_{\text{opt}}$, as compared to $\epsilon = 0$.
 Table.~\ref{tab:e_max} enumerates $\epsilon_{\text{opt}}$ for the different resource states for both the considered protocols.
+Note that the generation of squeezed states is experimentally challenging.
+There, however, exist averaging protocols \cite{Lassen_PRA_2010} which allow for stabilizing the squeezing degree of squeezed state resources and are thus fundamental for our task.
+Furthermore, the distillation of squeezed states using photon-subtraction mechanism has also been demonstrated \cite{Dirmeier_OE_20202020, Grebien_PRL_2022}.

 Comparing Figs.~\ref{fig:sq} (b) and (e) with Figs.~\ref{fig:sq} (c) and (f) respectively, we observe that the relation between $\mathcal{F}$ and $\mathcal{Q}_{hC}$ remains the same as in the previous situation with coherent state inputs.
 Specifically, $\mathcal{F}$ and $\mathcal{Q}_{hC}$ are non-monotonic with $r$ for the irreversible case, while a monotonic nature appears for the reversible one.
 Note that, unlike the coherent state scenario, $\mathcal{F}_{\text{cl}} \approx 0.442$ in this case, which is overcome by the PS-$1,1$, PA-$1,1$ and the TMSV states in the irreversible protocol, while all the considered Gaussian and non-Gaussian states considered here provide quantum advantage in the reversible scheme.
 However, only the photon-subtracted state, PS-$1,1$, can outperform the TMSV state.